Sci Fi TTRPG's, What To Pick And Why

 One tension I find hard to reconcile in Sci-Fi RPG’s and fiction is the continued ascendency of humanity over AI.
 Even now, that seems unlikely unless we as a race choose to retain control for no other reason than to protect our own relevance.

-Using robots and computers as human limited tools only, Traveller core book champions biological races over AI in a homage to past SF tropes.
+Using robots and computers as human controlled tools only, the Traveller core book champions biological races over AI in a homage to past SF tropes.
 The Robots book can add more options, but I am not keen on going down that rabbit hole ($100au+ per book, lots of books).
+The reality for our own world is already much less bio-autonomous.

-The reality for our world is likely much less bio-autonomous.
 I am reminded of the religious level tech rejection of Dune and the ascendency of the Human spirit mantra or the quaintly clumsy semi-sentient Droids in Star Wars**.

 Star Wars (d6 WEG version probably ReUp).
 I have the anniversary original and ReUp pdf and some other bits for this.
 Might play it for fun, especially after seeing Bad Batch and Rebels.